ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ##### Jansson #####

-The Jansson library supports working with json data in C.
+The Jansson library supports working with JSON data in C.
 To install it, use the following steps:

 - Download the (latest) source from [their website](http://www.digip.org/jansson/releases/)